Higher education scholarships

-If you are enrolled to study interstate, the awarding panel, department and Charles Darwin University will check if the course is significantly different to the one available in the NT.
-They will also check your scholarship eligibility.
+*If you are enrolled to study interstate, the awarding panel, department and Charles Darwin University will check if the course is significantly different to what is available in the NT.
+This will be used to determine your eligibility for the scholarship.

 Who can't apply

 You can't apply for a higher education scholarship if you:

 - work for an Australian, state or territory government

 - plan to work full-time during your studies

 - have enrolled to study interstate when the course you wish to study is offered in the NT.
 This includes double degrees that are available separately in the NT.